Coupe Van der Straeten Ponthoz: 1907 Coupe Van der Straeten Ponthoz

 The eighth and last edition of the competition was by far the most international one since it had clubs from 5 different countries: Belgium, the Netherlands, France, England, and the debutants Germany, whose representative was Dortmund FC.
-France sent Racing Club de Roubaix (they had participated in the 1902 edition), the 1906 Champions of France, and this time the French did not Forfeit, but nevertheless, they still went out in the first round after a 3–5 loss to Hampstead F.C., who was participating in the competition for the first time.
-In the semi-finals, Hampstead knocked out the three-time winners Racing Club de Bruxelles (3–1) and then met the two-time winners Union Saint-Gilloise in the final, who at the time had quite possibly one of the best teams in whole Europe, having just won the Belgian championship for the fourth time in a row.
+France sent Racing Club de Roubaix (they had participated in the 1902 edition), the 1906 Champions of France, and this time the French did not forfeit, but nevertheless, they still went out in the first round after a 3–5 loss to Hampstead F.C., who was participating in the competition for the first time.
+In the semi-finals, Hampstead knocked out the three-time winners Racing Club de Bruxelles (3–1) and then met the two-time winners Union Saint-Gilloise in the final, who at the time had quite possibly one of the best teams in whole Europe, having just won the Belgian championship for the fourth consecutive season.
 Saint-Gilloise had trashed Dortmund FC with a resounding 12–0 win in the first round and then comfortably got past the semi-finals with a 4–0 win.
-However, despite the clear superiority of the Belgs, Hampstead was able to compete head-to-head with them, and in the end, they lost by just one goal (0–1).
-Union Saint-Gilloise thus lifted the trophy for the third time in a row in a time where winning a cup for three years in a row meant gaining the right to keep the cup, meaning that Saint-Gilloise became the definitive holders of the Coupe Van der Straeten Ponthoz trophy.
+However, despite the clear superiority of the Belgs, Hampstead was able to compete head-to-head with them, and in the end, they lost by a goal (0–1).
+Union Saint-Gilloise thus lifted the trophy for a third consecutive season meant invoking the right to keep the cup rule, Saint-Gilloise became the definitive holders of the Coupe Van der Straeten Ponthoz trophy.